Water sensory play has been my lifeline for the last eight years of parenting. – so, let’s scoop the sea!

 - Increases concentration to remain at one activity (the water play)

-We were gifted this treasure chest from my MIL to use on a pool trip.
+Yep, you know it.
+A great toy has many uses.
+My MIL gifted my boys this treasure chest (listed in supplies) to use on a pool trip.
 Right after we got home, it swiftly transitioned into the water table.
 This treasure chest screams summer water play.

 We even had a playdate with a two-year-old who scooped and transferred the fish for much longer than anyone anticipated.